 THIS COURSE IS FOR YOU IF YOU ARE UNSURE ABOUT WHICH PATHWAY TO TAKE IN THE MEDIA INDUSTRY.
-I WENT INTO UNIVERSITY WITH AN OPEN MIND - HOWEVER, AUDIO AND RADIO WAS ALWAYS GOING TO BE AT THE FOREFRONT OF MY INTEREST.
+I WENT INTO UNIVERSITY WITH AN OPEN MIND - HOWEVER, AUDIO AND RADIO WAS ALWAYS GOING TO BE AT THE FOREFRONT OF MY INTEREST."
+HOW DID UNIVERSITY PREPARE YOU FOR YOUR CAREER?

 University prepared me for my career by pushing me into gaining work experience and surrounding myself with like-minded professionals.
-You learn a huge amount, not only about the industry but about yourself and the skills you can transfer into other avenues.
+You learn a huge amount, not only about the industry but also about yourself and the skills you can transfer into other avenues.
 FAVOURITE SOLENT MEMORY?

 My favourite Solent memory has to be when I produced my second-year radio project, 'A Young Pilot', and got the opportunity to go flying multiple times for it.
 WHAT ARE YOU DOING NOW AND WHAT DOES IT INVOLVE?

-I am now working full-time for the British Forces Broadcasting Service, as a producer/ presenter for Forces Radio BFBS.
+I am now working full-time for the British Forces Broadcasting Service as a producer/ presenter for Forces Radio BFBS.
 This involves working to deliver radio to the British Forces community in Salisbury Plain garrison and worldwide.
 WHAT IS MEDIA CULTURE AND PRODUCTION TO YOU?